fatmakahveci/milestone/README.md

 `-o OUTPUT, --output OUTPUT` Directory to be created for the output files

 `--aligner ALIGNER`   Graph Aligner option, sbg or vg

 `-e READ1, --read1 READ1` Sample first read including its directory

  `-E READ2, --read2 READ2` Sample second read including its directory

-`--ur, --update_reference` Update <reference.fasta> and <reference.vcf> after the alignment of the given sample.
+`--ur, --update_reference` Update <reference_info.txt> and <reference.vcf> after the alignment of the given sample.

+- `--update_reference` is an optional parameter.
+If you only need cgMLST schema for the sample, you should skip this parameter.
+If you use it, it will update the reference genome for the further analysis.